ympbyc/linear-lang/README.md

 Install
 -------

-Copy *.ny into Audacity's plug-ins directory.
+1. Copy *.ny into Audacity's plug-ins directory.
-Enable Linear-lang through tools->Add/Remove Plug-ins It will be accessible from Analyse->Linear ...
+2. Enable Linear-lang through tools->Add/Remove Plug-ins
+3. It will be accessible from Analyse->Linear ...
+4. Set project sample rate to 16000Hz
+5. You may need to tweak a few more settings before it starts running smoothly

 Usage
 -----